 A young girl and her grandmother prepare for a very special day - the one day a month they get to visit the girl's father in prison.
-As the little girl and her grandmother get ready, her father, who adores her, is getting ready, too, and readers get to join the community of families who make the trip together, as well as the triumphant reunion between father and child.
+As the little girl

 Ruby on the Outside,

 by Nora Raleigh Baskin (Ages 10+)

 Eleven-year-old Ruby Danes is about to

 start middle school, and only her aunt

 knows her deepest, darkest, secret: her

 mother is in prison.